 I have to agree with that, particularly with 300 million civilian guns in circulation.
 One size does not fit all.

 The crazies and bad guys get guns regardless of laws.
-The United States government is the largest consumer of firearms in the world.
+The United States government is the largest consumer of firearms in the world, so it’s not backing off guns anytime soon.

 The politicos think that keeping guns out of the hands of crazy people is the answer.
 All crazy people have access to guns, but not all crazy people have access to mental health services.